jvking/bp-lda/README.md

 #### Data: data_AmazonMovieReview_1percent/
 .label: 1~5 star rating, shifted to zero mean .feature: each line is a document in bag-of-words representation.
 Colon is used to delimit word index and word counts.
 Tab is used to delimit different words.
-The data folder is bp-lda/data_AmazonMovieReview_1percent/, in which you can find label files and feature files for train/test, respectively.

 #### Command
 Supervised (alpha = 1.001):